-The Youth Guarantee is a commitment by all Member States to ensure that all young people under the age of 25 years receive
+The Youth Guarantee is a commitment by all Member States to ensure that all young people under the age of 25 years receive a good quality offer of

 within a period of four months of becoming unemployed or leaving formal education.